FTR (professional wrestling): Championship reigns and various feuds (2021–2024)

+Top Gods (2025–present)

+On April 6 at Dynasty, Rated FTR unsuccessfully challenged the Death Riders for the AEW World Trios Championship.
+After the match, FTR attacked Copeland, turning heel in the process.
+On the April 23 episode of Dynamite, Stokely was revealed as FTR's new manager, with the duo then further cementing their heel turn by attacking the Rock 'n' Roll Express.
+On May 25 at Double or Nothing, FTR defeated Daniel Garcia and Nigel McGuinness.
+On July 12 at All In Zero Hour, FTR defeated The Outrunners.
+On the main show, FTR sat ringside during the AEW World Tag Team Championship match between The Hurt Syndicate, JetSpeed, and The Patriarchy.
+After the match, FTR joined The Patriarchy in attacking Christian Cage, but would be fended off by a returning Adam Copeland.
+At All Out on September 20, FTR were defeated by Adam Copeland and Christian Cage.
+In October 2025, FTR formed a stable with Megan Bayne and Penelope Ford, known as "Top Gods".

-New Japan Pro-Wrestling (2022–present)
+New Japan Pro-Wrestling (2022–2023)

 After winning the IWGP Tag Team Championships at AEW x NJPW: Forbidden Door, FTR made their first appearance for New Japan Pro-Wrestling, at Music City Mayhem, where they teamed with Alex Zayne, in a losing effort to United Empire's, Aussie Open and T. J. Perkins.
 After the match, Aussie Open challenged FTR to a match for the IWGP Tag Team Championships.
 FTR made their first IWGP Tag Team Championship defense on night one of Royal Quest II, defeating Aussie Open in the main event.
 On January 4 2023 at Wrestle Kingdom 17, FTR lost the IWGP Tag Team Championships to Bishamon (Hirooki Goto and YOSHI-HASHI), ending their reign at 192 days.